Lurker00/DX200-USB-Audio-Release/README.md

 * ***Hide MangoPlayer*** just hides MangoPlayer away from the desktop, like it is not installed.
 Recommended if you don't actually use it.

 ***Active player*** lists the currently installed supported applications.
 The items marked with asterisk (\*) are visible.
 If you have an application you want to be supported, please let me know!

+## FAQ
+**Q**: Is it safe to run DX200 in this mode?<br />
+**A**: Actually, Mango on both DX80 and DX200 uses this mode to playback DSD.
+So, yes - it is safe!

+**Q**: Do I need a special/custom firmware build, or a root access, or anything else special?<br />
+**A**: The basic functionality works with any stock firmware.
+Advanced features added in 1.0.24+ versions require it to be a part of the custom firmware.

+**Q**: Why XXX application is not compatible, but perfectly deals with an external USB DAC?<br />
+**A**: I don't know the exact reason, but, most probably, this is due to misuse of the volume controls, which leads to damaged bit stream output to this USB DAC.

+**Q**: PCM formats sound OK, but with DSD I hear only a noise!
+What's wrong?<br />
+**A**: Check software volume control in your player application and be sure it is set to 100%.

+**Q**: Where is my internal storage in USB Mass Storage mode?
+The second disk is not inserted!<br />
+**A**: USB Mass Storage provides direct access to a real disk.
+The user visible internal storage is actually a folder of the internal disk (flash partition formatted with ext4).
+Though it is possible to export this whole partition, and ext4-aware OS (Linux) recognizes it, it has a little sense, because access rights keep the iternal storage directory out of reach anyway.
+Changing (accidentally or intentionally) these access rights will ruin DX200.

+**Q**: USB Audio looks like hung on starting the interface.
+Why?<br />
+**A**: Most probably an application plays music via Android, and keeps the interface from switching this way.
+Push Pause button to let USB Audio go.

 ## History of public releases
 **1.1.44** - only available in [custom firmware builds](https://github.com/Lurker00/DX200-firmware) starting from 2.3.125L1: